Supreme Court, Queens County, New York.

 Traffic Law § 1214

-by opening the door on the side of her car adjacent to moving traffic when it was not reasonably safe to do so and that such action was a proximate cause of the accident (see
+by opening the door on the side of her car adjacent to moving traffic when it was not reasonably safe to do so and that such action was a proximate cause of the collision (see

 Montesinos v.
 Cote,